husqvarnagroup/smart-garden-ipso-registry/README.md

 # Gardena IPSO Definitions

-This repository contains the custom  IPSO definitions used at GARDENA for the smart system.
+This repository contains LwM2M object definitions used with the GARDENA smart system.

+The LwM2M object definitions consist of

+* Objects defined in the [OMA LightweightM2M (LwM2M) Object and Resource Registry](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html)
+* Custom objects defined for the GARDENA smart system

 > We currently disallow the modification of IPSO definition files in the `main` branch.

-As almost every adjustment to an IPSO definition leads to at least a minor versioning bump we just forbid the modification of already released definitions.
+As almost every adjustment to an IPSO definition leads to at least a minor versioning bump, we just forbid the modification of already released definitions.
 This is quite strict.
 But it's simpler than checking for the versioning rules for IPSO objects provided by the OMA.